Church of St. James (Brno): History

 The church was founded for German inhabitants who lived in this part of the town in the thirteenth century.
 There is visible the painted heraldry of mother superior from Oslavany Cistercian monastery with the date 1220 on the vault of the presbytery.
 This date recalls the consecration of the smaller Romanesque church that once stood here before this late Gothic St. James's church and it used to serve Flemish and German colonists.
 There are no remains of this church.
 There was a cemetery documented around the church in the fourteenth century, which was extended bit by bit in the following years.

 During 1368–1405, some chapels were built around the church and these chapels created a unique urbanistic complex.
-The oldest one was Saint Morris's chapel from the year 1352, and among others were the chapel of Christ's body (1369), Saint Ursuline's chapel and the Assumption of the Virgin chapel (1413), and the so-called New chapel from the year 1428, Saint Trinity chapel (1463) and Saint Dorothy's chapel, which is in the cemetery (1465).
+The oldest one was Saint Morris chapel from 1352, and among others were the chapel of Christ's body (1369), Saint Ursuline's chapel and the Assumption of the Virgin chapel (1413), and the so-called New chapel from the year 1428, Holy Trinity chapel (1463) and Saint Dorothy's chapel, which is in the cemetery (1465).
 The chapel of Christ's body was marked as being connected to the church.
 Brno citizens made gifts and bequests to these chapels.
 They also used to give contributions for building costs; however, the main burden of cost was borne by the Cistercian monastery in Oslavany.